arka900/Life-Expectancy-WHO/README.md

 * Do densely populated countries tend to have lower life expectancy?
 * What is the impact of Immunization coverage on life Expectancy?
 ## Techniques/ Roadmap:
-### 1. Data Exploration and Cluster Analysis (Week 1)
+### 1. Data Exploration (Week 1)
-We will perform various Data Exploration techniques and apply some of the unsupervised learning algorithms like K-Means Clustering and Hierarchical Clustering to obtain insights about the dataset.
+We will perform various Data Exploration techniques and apply some of the unsupervised learning algorithms to obtain insights about the dataset.
 ### 2. Data Preprocessing (Week 2)
 We will be using Linear Model as the base model to finalize the data preprocessing steps. (multiple outliers removal techniques, encoding techniques, scaling/normalization techniques, feature engineering and different type of imputation combination etc.)
 ### 3. Regression Techniques and Conclusion.
 (Week 3-5)